 The American Citizen Services (ACS) Unit accepts passport applications by appointment to renew expiring or expired passports, or replace passports that have been lost, stolen, or mutilated.
 ACS also accepts applications for Consular Reports of Birth Abroad and first U.S. passports for U.S. citizen children born outside of the United States.
 Each U.S. citizen in Ukraine, including children and infants, must have his or her own valid passport.
 A lost or stolen passport must be replaced immediately.

-U.S. Embassies and Consulates overseas no longer issue full validity passports.
+U.S. Embassies and Consulates overseas do not print full validity passports.
 Overseas posts accept passport applications and electronically forward them to the National Passport Center in the United States.
 The full validity passport is then sent back to the Embassy or Consulate to be issued to the applicant.
-The turnaround time for this process is usually seven business days.
+The turnaround time for this process is usually from seven to ten business days.

 What Service Do You Require?

 Loss of U.S. citizenship is a serious and irrevocable act which deserves your thoughtful consideration.
 It is imperative that you fully understand the nature of its consequences prior to requesting a Certificate of Loss of Nationality.
 If you decide that this is the course of action you wish to pursue, there are several steps you need to take in order to renounce or relinquish your U.S. citizenship.